tc39/proposal-async-context/README.md

 }
 ```

-At all six marked points, the "async context" is the same: we're in an "async stack" originating from the `load` event on `window`.
-Note how `(3)` and `(4)` are outside the lexical context, but is still part of the same "async stack".
-And note how the promise chain does not suffice to capture this notion of async stack, as shown by `(6)`.
+At all six marked points, the "async context" is the same: we're in an "async stack" originating from the
+`load` event on `window`.
+Note how `(3)` and `(4)` are outside the lexical context, but is still part of the
+same "async stack".
+And note how the promise chain does not suffice to capture this notion of async stack, as
+shown by `(6)`.

-Zones are meant specifically as a building block to reify this notion of "logical async context".
-The core new mechanism of this proposal is associating each async operation with a zone.
-On top of this, other work, perhaps outside of JavaScript proper, can build on this powerful base association.
+Async contexts are meant specifically as a building block to reify this notion of "logical async context".
+Still, in this proposal, we are not exposing this logical concept, but a side router to monitor what happened
+around the async context changes.
+On top of this, in this proposal, and other work, perhaps outside of
+JavaScript, can build on this base association.
 Such work can accomplish things like:

-- Associating "zone-local data" with the zone, analogous to thread-local storage in other languages, which is accessible to any async operation inside the zone.
+- Associating "async local data" with the zone, analogous to thread-local storage in other languages, which is accessible to any async operation inside the zone.
-- Automatically tracking outstanding async operations within a given zone, to perform cleanup or rendering or test assertion steps afterward
+- Automatically tracking outstanding async operations within a given zone, to perform cleanup or rendering or test assertion steps afterwards.
-- Timing the total time spent in a zone, for analytics or in-the-field profiling
+- Timing the total time spent in a zone, for analytics or in-the-field profiling.
-- Handling all uncaught exceptions or unhandled promise rejections within a zone, instead of letting them propagate to the top level

-To be clear, none of these use cases are solved out of the box by this base zones proposal.
-We instead provide the JavaScript-level primitive to allow host environments, frameworks, and developers to solve them.
-See the ["Zone Solutions"](Zone Solutions.md) document for concrete examples of how this could work.

 # Proposed Solution